rustyeddy/rustyeddy.com/content/sensors/_index.md

 ---

-## What does Sensor Station Include?

-- Dashboard to view real-time and historic sensor data
-- Battery operated sensors that transmit data wirelessly
-- Cloud storage and control allowing global accessibility

 ![](images/ss-diagram.png)

 ## How Does Sensor Station Work?

-Sensor Station is a System rather than single application we have wireless, battery power sensors that transmit environmental data to a hub that serves up a real-time dashboard as well as stashes this data away in the cloud's historical time series data base.
+Sensor Station is a System rather than single application: we have a set of battery powered, wireless sensors that transmit environmental data (temprature, humidity, moisture and light) to a hub that serves up this data on a real-time dashboard.
+Optionally, if and when an Internet connection is available, the hub will stash it's local data (_timeseries_ database) in _the cloud_.

-### TODO place image here

 ## The Software